rstudio/bookdown/.github/ISSUE_TEMPLATE/feature-request.md

 If the feature has not yet been filed, follow these advice to write good feature request:

 - Provide a clear and concise description of the problem this proposed feature would address?
-For example, I struggle to do `[...]` with blogdown.
+For example, I struggle to do `[...]` with bookdown.

 - Try to detail what you want to happen.